passlock-dev/passkeys/README.md

   * [Contact details](#contact)
 </details>

 Really simple Passkey client library.
-You don't need to learn the underlying [WebAuthn API][webauthn] or protocols, and all the backend stuff is handled for you by our serverless platform.
+You don't need to learn the underlying [WebAuthn API][webauthn] or protocols, and all the backend stuff is handled by a serverless platform.
 It's a really simple 3 step process:

-1. Call this library in your frontend to obtain a token
+1. Use this library to obtain a token on your frontend
 2. Pass the token to your backend
 3. Call our REST API to exchange the token for the authentication result

 > [!NOTE]
-> In step 3, you can instead verify and examine our JWT, thereby saving the network trip.
+> In step 3, you can instead verify and examine a JWT, thereby saving the network trip.

 ## Features

-As already mentioned Passkeys and the WebAuthn API are quite complex.
+Passkeys and the WebAuthn API are quite complex.
 We've taken an opinionated approach to the implementation and feature set to simplify things for you.
 Following the 80/20 principle we've tried to focus on the features most valuable to developers and users.
 We welcome feature requests so do [get in touch][contact].

 1. **☝🏻Biometrics** - Passkeys allows you to enforce facial or fingerprint recognition in your websites and web apps.
 We've made it really easy.